KieranHastingsIW/grafana-prometheus-springboot/README.md

 * To further test this, we can go to `localhost:8002` to access the kong gateway manager here we could see 5 services each with their own route.

 ### Setting up Kong Prometheus plugin
-* While still at the address `loaclhost:8002` underneathe sevices you will find plugins.
+* While still at the address `loaclhost:8002` underneath services you will find plugins.
-* Select "install new plugins" and in the search field labeled "filter plugins" look up `prometheus`.
+* Select "install new plugins" and in the search field labelled "filter plugins" look up `prometheus`.
 * Select Enable, select Global, and check the 5 config tags at the bottom of the page
 * Select Install.

 ### Setting up Prometheus and Grafana.
 * Look up `localhost:3000`, this will direct you to the Grafana page, login using username admin and password admin.
-* Once you have set a new password you will be directed to the home page where you will need to make a new datasource.
+* Once you have set a new password you will be directed to the home page where you will need to make a new data source.
 * Click Add your first data source, and in the time series data section select prometheus.
-* Give the data source a sutible name of your choising, and the URL `http://prometheus:9090`
+* Give the data source a suitable name of your choosing, and the URL `http://prometheus:9090`
-* All other fields can be left blank, now scoll to the bottom of the page and select save and test.
+* All other fields can be left blank, now scroll to the bottom of the page and select save and test.
-* A pop up should appare saying the data source is working.
-Now hover your mouse over the 4th item from the top on the right hand side nav bar (this should show dashboard options) and select import.
+* A pop up should appear saying the data source is working.
+Now hover your mouse over the 4th item from the top on the right-hand side nav bar (this should show dashboard options) and select import.
 * Upload the `basic-api-dashboard.json` file located in the prometheus folder of this repository, then select the data source you create in the previous steps.
 * Click Import.
 You will be directed to a dashboard page with 3 panels, one with successful http requests, one with bad http requests, and one with the CPU usage of the API.
-* Save the dashboard and return to it once you hav esent some test data using postman in the last steps.
+* Save the dashboard and return to it once you have sent some test data using postman in the last steps.